This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 And here’s what it looks like on the inside!
 The cake itself is my go-to chocolate cake recipe.
 It’s moist, with a deep chocolate flavor, but also holds up well to stacking and layering.
 I spread a thin layer of salted caramel on the bottom layer, then topped that with salted caramel buttercream.
 The second frosting layer is a chocolate buttercream, which was also used around the outside of the cake.
 I wasn’t sure how well the salted caramel would do as a layer (whether it would cut cleanly, whether it would hold its shape, etc) so I was reluctant to use too much of it.
 In retrospect, it was one of my favorite parts of the cake, and I wish I’d used it for both filling layers instead of just one.
 I wrote the recipe with this change in mind–more salted caramel is never a bad thing!

-The recipe down below is for making one 9-inch cake.
+The recipe down below will make one 9-inch cake.
 I figure most people probably won’t have many occasions to make cake for 50 people, but there are plenty of occasions where a 9-inch cake could come in handy!
 So you can recreate our Wild Things cake at home any time, but if you need to make a giant one like I did, you’ll need to triple this recipe.
+I’ve labeled the instructions for a short layer cake or a tall layer cake to help you navigate making the cake size that is right for your gathering.

 I’ll be back soon with all the party details, and gratuitous cute pictures of my kid.
 Sorry not sorry!